 Can You Use Amazon FBA with Shopify?

 Amazon FBA and Shopify can work together.
 You need to have both an Amazon Seller account and a Shopify Store.
 From there you can link the accounts and you’ll get the ability to list directly through both platforms as well as keeping all of your product details, listings and inventory up to date.
 That makes it a whole lot easier for you to sell on multiple platforms and also makes sure that you’re going to have accurate recording while you’re at it.

 For those who have never used these two platforms together, you’re going to have to pay for each account this way.
 You have to pay for an Amazon Professional Seller account and a Shopify account in order to have the features you need to actually sell through both.

 Which is Cheaper Amazon FBA or Shopify?

 Shopify offers a basic plan that’s only $29 a month.
-This is cheaper than Amazon’s Individual Seller Plan, which is approximately $40 per month.
+The basic Shopify plan is cheaper than Amazon’s Individual Seller Plan, which is approximately $40 per month.
 However, the Amazon plan is only really good if you’re planning to sell very few products.
 You get to sell under 40 items at $0.99 fee for each.
 You may need to upgrade to a Professional Selling plan to sell if you’re planning on more, which is a flat $39.99 and then selling fees added in.

 The important thing is to know what you’re planning to sell.
 Shopify’s basic plan gives you a website and blog as well as unlimited products and many of the other features.
 You’ll have a few fewer options on setting up your page with this plan, but it still will help overall.